jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

 [Repealed]

 ### 154A Place for filing proceedings
-Any proceedings in the High Court of New Zealand in the jurisdiction conferred on it by section 153 or section 154 of this Act shall be filed in the office of the High Court at Auckland.
+Any proceedings in the High Court of New Zealand in the jurisdiction conferred on it by section 153 or section 154 shall be filed in the office of the High Court at Auckland.

 ### 155 Criminal jurisdiction of High Court in respect of Cook Islands
-(1) Notwithstanding anything in this Act, the criminal jurisdiction of the High Court of New Zealand shall extend to offences committed in the Cook Islands, and may be exercised in New Zealand in respect of such offences accordingly in the same manner as if they were indictable offences committed in New Zealand.
+(1) Notwithstanding anything in this Act, the criminal jurisdiction of the High Court of New Zealand shall extend to offences committed in the Cook Islands, and may be exercised in New Zealand in respect of such offences accordingly in the same manner as if they were offences committed in New Zealand that are within the jurisdiction of the High Court of New Zealand.
 (2) Such jurisdiction shall be exercised only over offenders found in New Zealand.
-(3) In respect of any offence which is within the jurisdiction of the High Court under this section the like preliminary proceedings before Justices of the Peace or a District Court Judge may be taken in New Zealand as in the case of indictable offences committed in New Zealand.
+(3) In respect of any offence which is within the jurisdiction of the High Court under this section the like preliminary proceedings before Justices of the Peace or a District Court Judge may be taken in New Zealand as in the case of such offences committed in New Zealand.
-(3A) The information for any such offence shall be filed either in the District Court at Auckland or the office of the District Court appointed for the exercise of criminal jurisdiction which is nearest by the most practicable route to the place where the informant believes that the defendant may be found.
+(3A) The charging document for any such offence shall be filed either in the District Court at Auckland or the office of the District Court appointed for the exercise of criminal jurisdiction which is nearest by the most practicable route to the place where the prosecutor believes that the defendant may be found.
 (4) The punishment to be imposed by the High Court for any such offence shall be that which is provided for that offence by the laws of the Cook Islands.
 Any person so liable to be imprisoned may be sentenced to imprisonment with or without hard labour as the High Court thinks fit.
 (5) No prosecution in New Zealand for an offence committed in the Cook Islands shall be commenced without the leave of the Attorney-General.